metno/lard/ansible/readme.md

 ostack_cloud which in our case needs to be called lard.

 The file should exist in `~/.config/openstack/clouds.yml`.

-If have MET access see what is written at the start of the readme [here](https://gitlab.met.no/it/infra/ostack-ansible21x-examples).

-Or in the authentication section [here](https://gitlab.met.no/it/infra/ostack-doc/-/blob/master/ansible-os.md?ref_type=heads).
+If have MET access see what is written at the start of the readme [here](https://gitlab.met.no/it/infra/ostack-ansible21x-examples) or in the authentication section [here](https://gitlab.met.no/it/infra/ostack-doc/-/blob/master/ansible-os.md?ref_type=heads).

 ### Add your public key to the Ostack GUI